9 Crustal Deformation and Earthquakes

 If you are using an offline version of this text, access this YouTube video via the QR code.

-Collision zonesCollisions between converging create broad earthquake zones that may generate deep, large earthquakes from the remnants of past events or other deep-crustal processes.
-The Himalayan Mountains (northern border of the Indian subcontinent) and Alps (southern Europe and Asia) are active regions of -zone earthquakes.
-See chapter 2 for more information about zones.
+Collision zonesCollisions between converging continental plates create broad earthquake zones that may generate deep, large earthquakes from the remnants of past subduction events or other deep-crustal processes.
+The Himalayan Mountains (northern border of the Indian subcontinent) and Alps (southern Europe and Asia) are active regions of collision-zone earthquakes.
+See chapter 2 for more information about collision zones.

 Figure 9.31: High density of earthquakes in the New Madrid seismic zone.